 What happens if I overdose?

-What should I avoid while using optive (ocular lubricant)?
+What should I avoid while using optive?

 Do not use other eye medications unless your doctor tells you to.

-Optive (ocular lubricant) side effects
+optive side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using ocular lubricant and call your doctor if you have:
+Stop using optive and call your doctor if you have:

 severe burning, stinging, or eye irritation after using the medicine;